MicrosoftDocs/power-platform/power-platform/important-changes-coming.md

 Rules feature in canvas apps is deprecated
 ----------------------------------

-Effective October 14, 2019, the [rules](/powerapps/maker/canvas-apps/working-with-rules) feature in canvas apps in PowerApps is deprecated.
+Effective October 14, 2019, the [rules](/powerapps/maker/canvas-apps/working-with-rules) feature in canvas apps in Power Apps is deprecated.
 Few people have made use of rules in their canvas apps.
 From feedback collected through research and discussions with makers of PowerApps, the rules feature was confusing, and expressions were easier to learn, use, and debug.
 For more information about the rules feature deprecation, see [Blog: Canvas Rules feature deprecation](https://powerapps.microsoft.com/blog/canvas-rules-feature-deprecation/).

 Legacy web client is deprecated